Why take a Tour?

 While we welcome children of all ages, our tours generally last 2 – 2 ½ hours, which has proved too long for children under the age of 10 on previous tours.
 However, we always enjoy having children on the tour and we make sure they are fully included; exploring the lighting passage in the main magazine, looking at the cave spiders and guessing the punishment for the soldier who hit his sergeant are always popular!

 Tours are on the third Sunday of April, May, June, and August at 11am and 2pm, although we always do our best to accommodate group tour bookings outside of these dates where possible on request.
 There is no fee for the tours; all we ask is that if you enjoy your tour, please pass the word on to others!
-Donations to the Society’s work are, of course, always welcome.
+As an entirely voluntary organisation donations to the Society’s work are, of course, always welcome.
+We welcome cash donations or you can donate safely online at our GoFundMe page – 100% of the money raised goes back into our work

 Please note that whilst covid remains a threat we require all tour attendees to wear a face mask whilst in enclosed areas such as the main magazine, gun rooms and caponiers and to support this we will have supplies available on entry.
 Please observe practical social distancing where possible on the tours.